Legacy of Karen Pendleton's time as Mouseketeer, service to Valley remembered

 FRESNO, Calif.
-(KFSN) -- Karen Pendleton, one of the original Mouseketeers of Dinsey's "The Mickey Mouse Club" passed away at the age of 73 after a heart attack in her Fresno home Sunday.
+(KFSN) -- Karen Pendleton, one of the original Mouseketeers of Disney's "The Mickey Mouse Club" passed away at the age of 73 after a heart attack in her Fresno home Sunday.

 After speaking with family and friends, it's clear her legacy lives on not only through her work as a Mouseketeer but through her service to the Central Valley.